Water Street, NW: Temporary Travel Lane, Trail, and Parking Closures Start October 15th

 DC Water will construct a diversion facility at this site, including a diversion chamber, an approach channel, a drop shaft, and other structures to direct the flows from the existing combined sewer overflows (CSO) into the tunnel.

-The above map shows the locations of the utility investigation areas.
 Work will be phased to minimize impacts, and each location is estimated to take 3-5 days, pending inclement weather.
 Restrictions and detours will be in effect on weekdays during daytime hours only when the work is taking place.
 The site will be restored, and detours removed at the end of each workday.
+The above map gives an overview of the utility investigation locations on Water Street and the trail.

 This notice features a map and details for utility investigation work on Water Street NW.
 We will distribute a second notice for work on the Capital Crescent Trail.